ERASMUS+ Placement funding

-- Students can be granted to a maximum total of 12 months during any phase in their studies (Bachelor's or Master's degree).
+- Students can be granted to a maximum total of 12 months (only 360 days!) during any phase in their studies (Bachelor's or Master's degree).

 - Funding for graduate traineeships is available for a year after completion of a degree course.
 The application for such funding must be submitted in the final year of a degree course.